(548) 866-0300 London, Ontario

 convalescent care

-Convalescent care refers to the short-term care provided by skilled professionals to persons recovering from an injury, illness, or surgery.
+Convalescent care refers to the short-term care provided by skilled professionals to persons recovering from an illness, injury, or surgery.
 The goal is for the individual to gain enough strength to become independent again without requiring support.

 Best Spaces For Convalescent Care